manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/features/custom_tibco_ems_gateway.md

   - If the configuration in Generic Table CustomTibcoEMSGatewayResolver **does not have** an Action associated:
     - The message received from the Message Bus is directly sent to Tibco along the corresponding Topic or Queue.
   - If the configuration in Generic Table CustomTibcoEMSGatewayResolver **has** a ReplyTo associated:
-    - The Tibco gateway will create a listener to that specific Topic/Queue and it will wait for a reply.
+    - The Tibco gateway will create a listener to that specific Topic/Queue that will handle the reply asynchronously.
     - As soon as the reply arrives it will call the DEE Action (CustomTibcoEMSReplyHandler).

 When the subject CustomTibcoEMSGatewayInvalidateCache is received the cache with the subscribed subjects will be reloaded from MES.